fsharp/fsharp/README.md

 ### F# packaging in Mono + OSX

-F# is pacakged as part of Mono on OSX.
+F# is packaged as part of Mono on OSX.
 Jason Imison says:

 > We use a system called BockBuild that pushes versions of F# (sometimes with patches) out with Mono for OSX (F# is bundled with mono here, not a separate package).